2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 ## Future Directions

-Moving forward, there are two areas where effort needs to be put in.
+Moving forward, there are three broad areas where effort needs to be put in.

 ### Other biological datasets